Pain is often the primary urge that causes most of us to go to the doctor for a checkup.

 - Natural (unsweetened) juices can greatly relieve pain, especially in patients with gastrointestinal diseases.

-- Drinking a natural lemon juice (without sugar), mixed in lukewarm water may help relieve intestinal acidity and thus relieve many chronic pains.
+- Drinking natural lemon juice (without sugar) mixed in lukewarm water may help relieve intestinal acidity and relieve many chronic pains.

 - Natural grapefruit juice improves liver function and reduces pain.